John Peter Portelli: Life

 John P. Portelli was born in Malta where, after completing a B.A.
 (Philosophy & Maltese, 1975), and a B.A. (hons. in Philosophy, 1976) he taught history and modern languages at a secondary school and philosophy at a sixth form.
 In 1977 he was awarded a Commonwealth Scholarship and commenced his studies at McGill University from where he obtained an M.A.
 (1979) and a Ph.D.
 (1984) in Philosophy.
 Currently he is a professor emeritus in the Department of Social Justice Education, and the Department of Leadership, Higher and Adult Education at OISE, University of Toronto.
 He is a member of the Centre for Leadership and Diversity and a fellow a St. Michael's College, University of Toronto.

 Before joining OISE in 1999 as a full professor he taught in several universities: The University of Malta (1980), College Marie Victorin (1981-1985), McGill University (1982-1985), Dalhousie University (Killam Post-Doctoral Fellow, 1985-1986), Mount Saint Vincent University (1986 – 1999).
 He was a visiting professor at the University of Malta (1992), Acadia University (1997), the University of British Columbia (1998), and the University of Verona (2010, 2011).

-He has published 27 books including eight collections of poetry, two collections of short stories and a novel, and over 100 articles and chapters in books.
-He has also made over 100 presentations at national and international conferences.
+He has published 41 books including 11 academic books, several poetry collections, two collections of short stories, and two novels.
+He has also published over 100 articles and chapters in books and delivered more than 100 presentations at national and international conferences.
 Two of his books won the American Educational Studies Association Critic Award, and another of his books won the Canadian Association for the Foundations of Education Book Award.